james-chapmanhhlg/notes/README.md

 "Program for today, but design for tomorrow.
 Always strive to write clean, maintainable code that can adapt to changing requirements and technologies.
 Remember, code is read far more often than it's written; invest in clear documentation and intuitive abstractions.
 Strive for simplicity, embrace modularity, and practice defensive programming.
 The true craft of a programmer lies not just in making the machine understand, but also in ensuring fellow humans can easily comprehend and build upon your work."

 This encapsulates the essence of modern software development practices that prioritize readability, scalability, and flexibility - key attributes of sustainable and successful software projects.

+# 2024-01-13
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Donald Knuth.

+In fewer words, it reminds us that focusing on optimizing code before it's necessary or fully understood can lead to unnecessary complexity, harder maintenance, and potentially overlook more significant design issues.
+Always strive for clear, readable, and functional code first, then optimize only when you have data-driven insights pointing to specific bottlenecks.